jmuss07/Automated-Sign-Language/README.md

 ## About Us

+### **Josie Muss**

+Hey there!
+I'm Josie, and I'm a member of Charlottesville High School's class of 2023!
+You can find more of my projects on my [Github](https://github.com/jmuss07).
+Any questions for me on either this project or any of others that I've worked on can be sent to me at [jmuss07@charlottesvilleschools.org](mailto:jmuss07@charlottesvilleschools.org)
 ### **Henry Heisig**

 Hi!
 I'm Henry, a class of 2024 student at Charlottesville High School.
 You can contact me at [hheisig51@charlottesvilleschools.org](mailto:hheisig51@charlottesvilleschools.org) or [henrycheisig+github@gmail.com](mailto:henrycheisig+github@gmail.com), or find my work on [Github](https://github.com/hheisig51)

 ## What Mr H needs from us
 ### Your project's criteria and constraints